GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 Envizi product team would have created and shared S3 bucket.
 This S3 bucket details to be feed into the AppConnect flow.

-The App Connect flow pulls the data from Turbo and sends it S3 bucket in a CSV file.
+The App Connect flow pulls the data from Turbo and sends it to S3 bucket in a CSV file format.
 Envizi will further process this CSV file.

 ## 5. App Connect Configuration